Texas A&M students and faculty were chastised for their bigoted behavior in a campus-wide email sent by President Michael K. Young earlier

 President Young decided an email to the Texas A&M community concerning racism was necessary after becoming aware of the recent negative press.
 “That kind of behavior cannot be tolerated,” Young said.
 “As soon as I saw the

-video reports, I knew I had to discuss the importance of not being racist.
+reports tweets, I knew I had to discuss the importance of not being racist.
 I think if we continue talking about these important issues in emails, we’ll have the same progressive movement we saw when we decided to end sexual assault last year.
 This is an issue that must be confronted, and it deserves a response that cannot be ignored.”

 The effort made by President Young was met with mixed reactions from the students.
 Jessica Charles, a senior political science major, found the mild condemnation inhibitory of her freedom of speech.
 “So first they tell us we can’t ‘boo’ and now we can’t say racial slurs either?”
 Charles said.
 “If I wanted to be held accountable for my racism, I would have gone to t.u.”

 Conservative campus groups have released plans to hold a demonstration to reportedly “protect free speech and campus heritage.”
-Similarly, campus diversity groups also have a rally planned for next week to express their displeasure with the university’s response to the incident and racism’s presence on campus.
-Both events will be held on Zoom.
+Similarly, campus diversity groups also have a rally planned for

 — Broken Reed Arena